Torino eye Europe as Sampdoria, Fiorentina back to winning ways - The Observers - France 24

 Milan (AFP)

-Alejandro Berenguer struck the only goal as Torino beat Bologna on Sunday to make it three wins in a week to close in on the Europa League places as Sampdoria came from behind to hammer relegation rivals Brescia 5-1.
+Alejandro Berenguer struck the only goal as Torino beat Bologna in Serie A on Sunday to make it three wins in a week and close in on the Europa League places, as Sampdoria hammered relegation rivals Brescia 5-1.

 Fiorentina got their first win since October against bottom club SPAL with German Pezzella scoring the only goal eight minutes from time.